 Wildfires have become more widespread and intense in recent years due to global warming.
 As the climate changes, the forest fire season has been getting longer and drier over the last few years, meaning it is easier for wildfires to start and harder to contain them.

-The recent increased wildfire activity in California means that residents of the state are becoming more accustomed to forest fires and communities are instituting better procedures for warning, evacuating, and suppressing wildfires.
+The recent increased wildfire activity in California, as highlighted by the Kincade fire, means that residents of the state are becoming more accustomed to forest fires, and communities are instituting better procedures for warning, evacuating, and suppressing wildfires.
+For more information on how wildfire season is hitting early, check out our California wildfires blog.

 Now more than ever, effective wildfire suppression tactics are essential.
 At SPIEDR, we provide wildland fire consulting, training, and equipment rental services to ensure a safer environment for everybody.